About The Whittemore House Museum & Gallery

 The building, designed by Harvey Page, is informally called The Whittemore House.

 Significant interior features include the Arts and Crafts foyer and stairwell and an elaborate plaster ceiling in the former music room, now the Hamlin Room.

 In addition to its architecture, The Whittemore House contains a rich permanent collection of fine art and furniture.
 The WNDC Ballroom and upstairs art galleries feature rotating exhibitions from Washington-area artists.

 Tours & Reservations

-Individual Tours: Self-guided tours of the Whittemore House are available during business hours Tuesday, Wednesday, and Thursday from 10 a.m. to 4 p.m., except when other events have been scheduled.
-For inquiries, please call the office at 202-232-7363.
+Individual Tours: Tours: Self-guided tours of The Whittemore House are available during business hours Wednesday through Friday from 10 a.m. to 4 p.m., except when other events have been scheduled or by appointment.
+For inquiries, please call 202-232-7363.

 For All Tours:

 - Backpacks, other totes, and extra-large purses are not permitted but may be stored in the coatroom.

 - No children under 10 years of age are admitted.